PeterNaydenov/morph/README.md

 // will return a string with the render results of 'name' and 'tags' placeholders separated by '<~>' string
 // `Ivan Petrov<~><span>tag1</span>,<span>tag2</span>,<span>tag3</span>`

 // snippets can be accessed also with index - starting from 0.
-Index mean the order of placeholders in the template. let res4 = fn ( 'snippets:2,3', 'demo' )
+Index mean the order of appearance of placeholders in the template. let res4 = fn ( 'snippets:2,3', 'demo' )
 // it's the same as res3.
 Use names or indexes according to your preferences.
 With indexes placeholder will not need to have a name.
 ```